narenkumar205/Store-Optimisation-System/README.md

-The real time data was gathered from a local NILGIRIS store and a custom tkinter based gui was built and given to the management of the local NILGIRIS
+The real time data was gathered from a local NILGIRIS store and a custom tkinter based gui application was built and given to the management of the local NILGIRIS n